Vernon Hargreaves: Professional career

+Pre-draft

 Hargreaves was projected to be a first round pick by NFL draft experts and scouts.
-He was ranked the top cornerback prospect in the draft by DraftScout.com and NFL analyst Daniel Jeremiah, was ranked the second best cornerback in the draft by NFL analysts Mike Mayock, Lance Zierlein, and Bucky Brooks, and was ranked the second best defensive back in the draft by Sports Illustrated and NFL analyst Charles Davis.
+He was ranked the top cornerback prospect in the draft by DraftScout.com and NFL analyst Daniel Jeremiah; was ranked the second best cornerback in the draft by NFL analysts Mike Mayock, Lance Zierlein, and Bucky Brooks; and was ranked the second best defensive back in the draft by Sports Illustrated and NFL analyst Charles Davis.

 Tampa Bay Buccaneers

 2016

-The Tampa Bay Buccaneers selected Hargreaves in the first round (11th overall) of the 2016 NFL Draft.
-He was the third cornerback to be selected after Jalen Ramsey and Eli Apple and the first of seven Florida Gators in 2016.

-On May 6, 2016, the Tampa Bay Buccaneers signed Hargreaves to fully guaranteed four-year, $14.17 million contract that includes a signing bonus of $8.51 million.
+The Tampa Bay Buccaneers selected Hargreaves in the first round (11th overall) of the 2016 NFL draft.
+He was the third cornerback to be selected after Jalen Ramsey and Eli Apple, and the first of seven Florida Gators in 2016.
+On May 6, 2016, the Buccaneers signed Hargreaves to a fully guaranteed four-year, $14.17 million contract that includes a signing bonus of $8.51 million.

-Throughout training camp, he participated in an open competition to name a starting cornerback against Brent Grimes, Johnthan Banks, Alterraun Verner, Jude Adjei-Barimah, and Joel Ross.
-Head coach Dirk Koetter named Hargreaves the third cornerback on the depth chart, behind Brent Grimes and Alterraun Verner.
+Throughout training camp, he participated in an open competition for starting cornerback against Brent Grimes, Johnthan Banks, Alterraun Verner, Jude Adjei-Barimah, and Joel Ross.
+Head coach Dirk Koetter named Hargreaves to be the third cornerback on the depth chart, behind Grimes and Verner.

-He made his professional regular season debut and first career start in the Tampa Bay Buccaneers' season-opener at the Atlanta Falcons and recorded two combined tackles during a 31–24 victory.
+He made his professional regular season debut and first career start in the Buccaneers' season-opener at the Atlanta Falcons and recorded two combined tackles during a 31–24 victory.
 He made his first career tackle on wide receiver Justin Hardy in the first quarter.
-On October 30, 2016, Hargreaves collected a season-high eight solo tackles and two pass deflections during a 30–24 overtime loss to the Oakland Raiders in Week 8.
-In Week 14, Hargreaves made three solo tackles, broke up a pass, and made his first career interception off a pass by Drew Brees in the Buccaneers' 16–11 victory against the New Orleans Saints.
-He finished his rookie season with 76 combined tackles (68 solo), nine pass deflections, and an interception in 16 games and 16 starts.
+On October 30, Hargreaves collected a season-high eight solo tackles and two pass deflections during a 30–24 overtime loss to the Oakland Raiders in Week 8.
+In Week 14, he made three solo tackles, broke up a pass, and made his first career interception off a pass by quarterback Drew Brees in the Buccaneers' 16–11 victory against the New Orleans Saints.
+He finished his rookie season with 76 combined tackles (68 solo), nine pass deflections, and an interception in 16 games with 16 starts.
+He was named to the PFWA All-Rookie Team.

 2017

-Head coach Dirk Koetter retained Grimes and Hargreaves as the starting cornerbacks to begin the 2017 regular season.
+Koetter retained Grimes and Hargreaves as the starting cornerbacks to begin the 2017 regular season.
 On October 1, 2017, Hargreaves recorded a career-high nine solo tackles and deflected a pass during a 25–23 victory against the New York Giants in Week 4.
 In Week 8, he tied his season-high of two pass deflections and recorded six combined tackles during a 17–3 loss to the Carolina Panthers.
-On November 12, 2017, Hargreaves made three combined tackles before exiting the Buccaneers' 15–10 win against the New York Jets in the third quarter after sustaining a hamstring injury.
-He was inactive for the next five games (Weeks 11–15) before the Buccaneers opted to place him on injured reserve on December 20, 2017.
-He finished his second season with 42 combined tackles (37 solo) and five pass deflections in nine games and eight starts.
+On November 12, Hargreaves made three combined tackles before exiting the Buccaneers' 15–10 win against the New York Jets in the third quarter after sustaining a hamstring injury.
+He was inactive for the next five games (Weeks 11–15) before the Buccaneers opted to place him on injured reserve on December 20.
+He finished his second season with 42 combined tackles (37 solo) and five pass deflections in nine games with eight starts.